bos-com/GreenCode/README.md

 # GreenCode

-GreenCode is a full-stack system designed to support environmental, sustainability, and community-impact projects under Bos-Com.
+GreenCode is an API core system designed to support esm_greencode .
-It consists of a **Spring Boot backend API** and a **React frontend** (new addition), with future integrations planned.
+It consists of a **Spring Boot backend API**

 ---